CFCSL/Transformation_Matrix/README.md

 - The program developed by: Pedram Manouchehri
 - User interface developed by: Nam Nguyen
-- Independently checked by: [Name if applicable]
+- Independently checked by: -